 What Is the Passover Seder?

-The Meaning of the Seder Meal
+The Meaning of the Passover Seder and Haggadah

-When Is The Seder Meal Eaten?
+When Is the Seder Meal Eaten?

 The Seder meal is celebrated on the 15th day of the Hebrew month of Nissan, which is the first night of Passover.
 In Israel, the Seder service is only held on the first night of Pesach.
 Jews in the Diaspora conduct the Seder on the second night of Passover as well.
 The Seder is always held after nightfall.